nindalf/advent/y2024/src/day24/Readme.md

 Your system of gates and wires has *four* pairs of gates which need their output wires swapped - *eight* wires in total.
 Determine which four pairs of gates need their outputs swapped so that your system correctly performs addition; *what do you get if you sort the names of the eight wires involved in a swap and then join those names with commas?*

-Answer:
+Your puzzle answer was `fcd,fhp,hmk,rvf,tpc,z16,z20,z33`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](/2024) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](24/input).
+If you still want to see it, you can [get your puzzle input](24/input).